-Coalition for Medical Marijuana of NJ (CMMNJ) Board Member Jo Anne Zito noted Montana, Nevada, New Mexico, Oregon, and Vermont charge medical cannabis patients a fee to home grow.
+Coalition for Medical Marijuana of NJ (CMMNJ) leader Jo Anne Zito noted Montana, Nevada, New Mexico, Oregon, and Vermont charge medical cannabis patients a home grow fee.

-Zito noted in California, possession of six plants or more is a misdemeanor with up to six months in jail and a $500 fine.
+Possession of six plants or more is a misdemeanor with up to six months in jail and a $500 fine in California, Zito noted.
 In Connecticut, they will issue a written warning for more than six plants.
-On the second offense, it is a $500 fine, and on the third, it is a misdemeanor crime
+On the second offense, it is a $500 fine, and on the third, it is a misdemeanor.

-NJ Senate Majority Whip Senator Troy Singleton (D-Burlington) is pushing a medical cannabis homegrow bill while Senator Vin Gopal (D-Monmouth) is pushing an adult-use and medical cannabis homegrow bill.
+NJ Senate Majority Whip Senator Troy Singleton (D-Burlington) is pushing a medical cannabis homegrow bill.
+Senator Vin Gopal (D-Monmouth) is pushing an adult-use and medical cannabis homegrow bill.
 Both bills allow a registered patient to have less than 12 plants.